28 Incredible Borneo Animals and best places to see Borneo wildlife

 The island of Borneo is often considered to be one of the most ecologically diverse places in the world.
 This is both on land and in the water.
 I hadn’t quite realized just how beautiful it was until I found myself searching for things to do in Kota Kinabalu.

-One of the things that popped up on my radar was Tunku Abdul Rahman Park, a spot in the middle of the ocean that compromised of a number of islands and the blue waters that surrounded them.
+One of the things that popped up on my radar was Tunku Abdul Rahman Park, a spot in the middle of the ocean that is comprised of a number of islands and the blue waters that surround them.
 While you can head out to these islands for snorkelling trips or just plain island hopping, we also added a bit of diving to the fun.

 Best Places to See Borneo Wildlife in Sarawak